 Drip Irrigation is a great way to save water.
 Not only does it reduce outdoor water use by only watering plants where they need it, it is also easier to manage than traditional landscaping irrigation practices.

 DROUGHT FACTS

-Less than 1%
+More than 50%

-Of water on Planet Earth can be used by people [source: US EPA Water Sense website]
+Of water we use outside is LOST to runoff, wind, & evaporation. [source: US EPA Water Sense website]